What is the difference between the two pathways in the Residency program?

 What does the application process/timeline look like?

-- A commitment to teach in Seattle Public Schools for a minimum of 5 years (post-residency) in schools serving low income communities/diverse student populations that are struggling to succeed in school
+- A commitment to teach in Seattle Public Schools for a minimum of 5 years (post-residency) in schools serving low income communities and diverse student populations

-- A deep belief that all students can learn and a sense of responsibility for student learning
+- A deep belief that ALL students can learn and deserve an equitable education and a sense of urgent responsibility for student learning

-- Openness & willingness to engage in the toughest questions re: equity, race, gender, socio-economics, as well as privilege & entitlement
+- Openness & willingness to engage in the toughest questions re: equity, race, gender, socio-economics, as well as white supremacy, privilege & entitlement

 - A commitment to ongoing learning, collaboration and communication

-- Superior organizational skills in time management, planning, scheduling, coordinating resources, meeting deadlines
+- Superior organizational skills in time management, planning, scheduling, coordinating resources, and meeting deadlines

-- Resilience and perseverance, especially when faced with challenges
+- Resilience, perseverance, and openness to ask for support – especially when faced with challenges

-- Have volunteered in, have prior work experience in, and/or make commitments to: a) organizations that serve the academic, emotional, physical, social need of urban students; b) in urban schools
+- Have volunteered in, have prior work experience in, and/or make commitments to: a) organizations that serve the academic, emotional, physical, social need of urban students; b) in urban schools; c) serving K-5 youth

-- Successful work with diverse student populations (linguistic, cultural, social, economic) in both public school as well as youth and family support programs, early childhood settings, and/or social agencies
+- Successful work with diverse student populations (linguistic, cultural, social, and economic) in both public school as well as youth and family support programs, early childhood settings, and/or social and service agencies

 - Family, community and/or work experiences reflective of intentional commitments to access and equity